 It is uncommon for seizures to be triggered by hand-held screens.

 3D movies: There is much hype and concern about the effect of 3D movies being a seizure trigger, but this is not the case.
-In people with photosensitive epilepsy, the risks of a seizure being triggered by 3D movies is no greater than conventional 2D programmes.
+In people with photosensitive epilepsy, the risks of a seizure being triggered by 3D movies is no greater than conventional 2D programs.
 For people with non-photosensitive epilepsy the risk of 3D movies triggering a seizure is negligible.

 Lights: The frequency of a flashing or flickering light most likely to trigger seizures will vary from person to person.
-Generally it is between 8-30 flashes per second (Hz), but this can vary.
-Many people seem to be sensitive around 15-20Hz.
+Generally it is between 8-30 flashes per second, but this can vary.
+Many people seem to be sensitive around 15-20 flashes per second.
 Again, it is also dependent on the brightness and intensity of the light, and how long the person is exposed to it.

 Fans: Ceiling fans in a lit room can create a flicker effect.
 A pedestal fan is best if you feel the ceiling fan may trigger a seizure.

 Geometric patterns: Some people are sensitive to geometric patterns which have strong contrasts of light and dark such as stripes or checks.
 Some of these patterns can create an optical illusion.
 Some buildings and public places may have large areas like this, such as carpet.
 The average person will just feel some visual distortion, but if you feel strange in this environment, it is important to leave or at least cover one eye.